kubeflow/website/content/docs/gke/gcp-e2e.md

 * Use the Kubeflow **deployment UI** as a quick way to set up a Kubeflow deployment on GCP.
 The getting-started guide describes how to use the deployment UI.
-If you want more control over the configuration of your deployment you can use the `kfctl.sh` script instead of the UI.
-The script is also described in the getting-started guide.
+If you want more control over the configuration of your deployment you can use the `kfctl` binary instead of the UI.
+The binary is also described in the getting-started guide.
 * Choose **Kubeflow version v0.4.1** or later.